theSoberSobber/Youtube-Reddit-Videos-Generator/README.md

 - Or just use the workflow as a build/usage guide

 # Assets
-- The Video and the font (Courier New) all belong to their respective owners and I claim no ownership over them.
+- The Video and the font (Courier New or Mutant BB) all belong to their respective owners and I claim no ownership over them.
 - You can find more assets to use [here](https://github.com/elebumm/RedditVideoMakerBot/blob/master/utils/background_videos.json)